mufkuw/m-paperless/docs/index.md

     -   After processing, paperless can perform actions on the messages such as marking as read, deleting and more.
 -   A built-in robust **multi-user permissions** system that supports 'global' permissions as well as per document or object.
 -   A powerful workflow system that gives you even more control.
--   **Optimized** for multi core systems: Paperless-ngx consumes multiple documents in parallel.
+-   **Optimized** for multi core systems: M-Paperless consumes multiple documents in parallel.
 -   The integrated sanity checker makes sure that your document archive is in good health.

 [^1]: Office document and email consumption support is optional and provided by Apache Tika (see [configuration](https://docs.paperless-ngx.com/configuration/#tika))

 ## Paperless, a history

-Paperless-ngx is the official successor to the original [Paperless](https://github.com/the-paperless-project/paperless) & [Paperless-ng](https://github.com/jonaswinkler/paperless-ng) projects and is designed to distribute the responsibility of advancing and supporting the project among a team of people.
+M-Paperless is the official successor to the original [Paperless](https://github.com/the-paperless-project/paperless) & [Paperless-ng](https://github.com/jonaswinkler/paperless-ng) projects and is designed to distribute the responsibility of advancing and supporting the project among a team of people.
 [Consider joining us!](https://github.com/paperless-ngx/paperless-ngx#community-support)

 Further discussion of the transition between these projects can be found at [ng#1599](https://github.com/jonaswinkler/paperless-ng/issues/1599) and [ng#1632](https://github.com/jonaswinkler/paperless-ng/issues/1632).

 ## Screenshots

-Paperless-ngx aims to be as nice to use as it is useful.
+M-Paperless aims to be as nice to use as it is useful.
 Check out some screenshots below.

 <div class="grid-flipped-left" markdown>
   ![image](assets/screenshots/dashboard.png)